Mockapapella/RLAI/README.md

 # RLAI

-Carlaisle is an AI that has learned to play Rocket League via Deep Learning.
+RLAI is an AI that has learned to play Rocket League via Deep Learning.

-Carlaisle's process:
+RLAI's process:

 [0, 0], GAME START
 [0, 0], ROUND START